rbind/robinlovelace/content/event/2021-trb-open-access-transport-models/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "A/B Street, an agent based, open access and programmable transport model.
-Image credit: [Dustin Carlino, hosted at github.com/dabreegster/abstreet](https://github.com/dabreegster/abstreet/issues/170)"
+  caption: "Example of an open access model, the Propensity to Cycle Tool ([PCT](https://www.pct.bike/))."
   focal_point: ""
   preview_only: false

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.